openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 The gallery is a folder with images of persons.
 Each image in the gallery can be of arbitrary size and should contain one or more frontally-oriented faces with decent quality.
-The application can use face detector during the gallery build, this is controlled by "--run_detector" flag.
+The application can use face detector during the gallery build, this is controlled by `--run_detector` flag.
 This allows gallery images to contain more than one face image and not to be tightly cropped.
 However, the resulting gallery needs to be checked more thoroughly, since a face detector can fail and produce poor crops.